dongyakoh/IPP_USLS/README.md

 # IPP USLS
-Data files and STATA codes for "Labor Share Decline and Intellectual Property Products Capital" by Dongya Koh, Raul Santaeulalia-Llopis, and Yu Zheng.
-Created by Dongya Koh on March 26, 2020.
+Data files and STATA codes for "Labor Share Decline and Intellectual Property Products Capital" by Dongya Koh, Raul Santaeulalia-Llopis, and Yu Zheng (created by Dongya Koh on March 26, 2020).

 This directory contains the following contents: